-While sickness absence at work is on the decline, women represent the majority of all cases.
-Women age over 50 are significantly more likely than men to suffer musculoskeletal problems including back pain, arthritis and osteoporosis, conditions that are normally covered by health insurance policies.
+Women represent the majority of all cases of sickness absence in the workplace.
+Women aged over 50 are significantly more likely than men to suffer musculoskeletal problems including back pain, arthritis and osteoporosis, conditions that are normally covered by health insurance policies.
 There are other specific health concerns for women, from breast cancer to endometriosis, that some insurers will cover for treatments.
-Yet, research from LifeSearch found that only 6% of women have income protection.